Casey Pash – President – Staff

 Ann enjoys supporting teachers with the JA programs taught by business volunteers who share their passion and real-life experiences to help the students, our future workforce, find their future career.

 Ann lives in Rock Hill, SC.
 She has three children in different states, so she enjoys traveling.
 Ann has a degree from UNC- Greensboro.

 Matt Morrison – Program Manager – Staff

 Growing up in Camden, South Carolina, he participated in JA as a student.
-He has his degree in Business Economics from Wofford College and is active in the Rotary Club in Columbia.
-He and his wife reside in Columbia, South Carolina where they routinely volunteer in their community.
+He has his degree in Business Economics from Wofford College and is a Board Member of Historic Columbia's Palladium board.
+He and his wife reside in Columbia, South Carolina where they routinely volunteer in their community with their daughter.

 Rebecca Unrue-Bills – Program Manager, Capstone – Staff